-Incidents and accidents
+Incidents and Accidents

-Records will be maintained for any accident/injury or illness of a child whilst they are attending Long Day Care, Occasional Care or 4-Year-Old Kindergarten service.
+Records will be maintained for any child accident/injury or illness while attending Playgroup, Long Day Care or Kindergarten service.
 Parents or the authorised person collecting the child will be notified of any such injury or illness and will be asked to sign the Illness/Accident Book.